 Taking the alpha form of vitamin E actually increases the prevalence of prostate neoplasms, causing a particularly nasty form of frailty; an inability to urinate that disturbs sleep and wellness.

-It is an anti-oxidant that protects cells from the damaging free radicals that cause CV and malignant disease.
+It is an anti-oxidant that protects our cells from the damaging free radicals that cause cardiovascular and malignant disease.

 It is an anti-coagulant that stops clots from forming and adhering to the inner lining of blood vessels.